The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 But it’s still way better than standing at a bus stop hoping you didn’t miss it.

-For the Big Island, there's the Hele-On Bus app.
-But let's be real – you need a car on the Big Island.
+For the Big Island, there’s the Hele-On Bus.
+But let’s be real – you need a car on the Big Island.
 The bus takes 3+ hours to go between Hilo and Kona.
+That’s not practical for a vacation.

 But what if you don’t want to deal with a rental car at all?
 Ride-share might work… depending on which island you’re on.